Online time series prediction using feature adjustment: Implementation details

 \textbf{Pseudo code:}

 \textbf{Hyperparameters:} We consistently employed a batch size of 24 when computing historical gradients throughout our experiments.
 Subsequent sections include sensitivity analyses examining the impact of varying batch sizes on forecasting accuracy.
 During validation set training of the adapter, a learning rate of 0.001 was applied, while online deployment utilized a learning rate of 0.0003 for finetuning the adapter module and 0.00003 for finetuning the model's final linear layer.
 This consistent configuration was maintained across all datasets and base forecasting models.
 Additional sensitivity analysis regarding online fine-tuning learning rates will be presented in later sections.
-The detailed structure of adapter is provided in Figure \ref{fig:structure}
+The detailed structure of adapter is provided in Figure \ref{fig:structure}.
+In the experiment, we use a batch-wise prediction style with batch size 24 rather than single sample prediction to accelerate the online process.

 \textbf{Baseline methods:} For the fOGD method, we set its key parameter (learning rate) to 0.001.
 This value was chosen after testing multiple options and proved generally effective.
-For OGD method, the online learning rate is 0.000003, which has been used in Proceed's repository too.

 All implementations of other baseline methods came from official sources.
-DSOF used its publicly released code, and FSNet and OneNet implementations also came from this repository.
+DSOF used its publicly released code, FSNet and OneNet implementations also came from this repository.
 SOLID and Proceed methods were implemented using code from Proceed's open-source repository.
 Importantly, Proceed originally requires training data to calibrate its concept encoder, we maintained fairness by using only validation data for calibration—consistent with how we trained our method's adapter.

-For point forecasting models, we used default hyperparameters (like layer dimensions and depth) provided in their official codebases or reported as optimal in papers.
+For base forecasting models, we used default hyperparameters (like layer dimensions and depth) provided in their official codebases or reported as optimal in papers.
 Since tuning base models wasn't our research focus, we didn't explore alternative configurations.